 Description of Contents

-The Josiah G. Beckwith Letters, comprising 1 linear inch of documentation, span from February 1853 until January 1855.
+The Josiah G. Beckwith Letters, comprising 0.08 linear feet of documentation, span from February 1853 until January 1855.
 Produced during his two years as a midshipman in Annapolis, Beckwith's letters discuss various aspects of student life at the Naval Academy, including academics, conduct and discipline, summer cruises, and the activities of classmates.

 Included with the letters are several notes and drawings, as well as Beckwith's appointment as a midshipman.